STAT540-UBC/team_treed_rats-DNA-methylation/README.md

 **Discussion**
 ---------------------------------------

 Our study presents a method for analysis of WGBS and RNASeq data to integrate DMRs and DEGs, and uses it to identify ten putative genes that determine sexual differentiation and behaviour and can be epigenetically regulated.
-Two of these genes, TCF12 and ADCY6, are already known to have have biological significance to neurology.[[8,9,10]](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/blob/master/Final%20Deliverables/bibliography.md) Our findings provide insight into the mechanisms of gender, and may help explain non-heterosexual gender identities in mammals.
+Two of these genes, TCF12 and ADCY6, are already known to have have biological significance to neurology.[[8,9,10]](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/blob/master/Final%20Deliverables/bibliography.md) TCF12, a transcriptional regulator involved in the initiation of neuronal differentiation was found to be both hypomethylated and upregulated in females relative to to males and masculinized females, suggesting it could be a epigenetically regulated feminizing gene.[[8]](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/blob/master/Final%20Deliverables/bibliography.md) ADCY6 was both upregulated and associated with a hypomethylated DMR in males and masculinized females compared to vehicle females, making it a putative epigenetically regulated masculinizing gene.
+ADCY6 is an adenylate cyclase; this family of proteins catalyzes the formation of the signaling molecule cAMP and is known to be involved in intracellular signalling,[[9]](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/blob/master/Final%20Deliverables/bibliography.md) and in developmentally and neurophysiologically relevant signaling pathways, including neural plasticity.[[10]](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/blob/master/Final%20Deliverables/bibliography.md) Our findings provide insight into the mechanisms of gender, and may help explain non-heterosexual gender identities in mammals.

 **Deliverables**
 ---------------------------------------